Word frequency and sentiment analysis of twitter messages during Coronavirus pandemic: Statistical analysis of tweets

 \section{Statistical analysis of tweets}

-In this section, we present the details of the analysis performed on the data obtained pertaining to Twitter messages from January 2020 upto now, that is the time since the news of the Coronavirus outbreak in China was spread across nations.
-The word frequency data corresponding to the twitter messages has been taken from \cite{banda_juan_m_2020_3735274}.
-The data source indicates that during March 11th to March 30th there were over 4 million tweets a day with the surge in the awareness.
+This section contains the particulars of the study we conducted on the data we collected about tweets posted on Twitter from January 2020 to the present, which is the period of time after the global media began reporting on the coronavirus outbreak in China.
+The word frequency data collected from \cite{banda_juan_m_2020_3757272} corresponds to the tweets.
+According to the data source, there were about more than 4 million tweets every day starting on March 11, 2020, as awareness increased.
 Also, the data prominently captures the tweets in English, Spanish, and French languages.
-A total of four datasets have been used to carry out the study.\\

-The first is the data on Twitter Id evolution reflecting on number of tweets and the other three are unigram, bigram and trigram frequencies of words.
-In the following subsections analysis of each has been undertaken.